 In the early 2000s, state DOTs began to shift oil price risk from highway paving firms to the government, believing that any cost to the government of bearing oil price risk would be offset by lower bids (Skolnik 2011).
-The Kansas DOT implemented its bitumen insurance policy (called a "price adjustment policy") in August 2006.
-The policy was motivated by the belief that "The volatile price of the asphalt oil has led contractors to make bids that are more costly than necessary" (Shaad 2006).
+The policies were motivated by the belief that "The volatile price of the asphalt oil has led contractors to make bids that are more costly than necessary" (Shaad 2006).
+They reflected longstanding suggestions from the U.S. Federal DOT that such risk shifting might lower bids (9 The Kansas DOT implemented its bitumen insurance policy (called a "price adjustment policy") in August 2006.
+One official had a personal interest in oil prices and had become interested in price adjustment policies following a federal DOT report on them.
 The precipitating event, according to Kansas DOT officials, was a contractor bidding an outrageously high price for a contract in which he was the only bidder, claiming that he could not get a firm bitumen price from suppliers.
 Most states have implemented such an insurance policy for petroleum products.
-Yet there is no public evidence that firms charge excessive oil price risk premiums, nor has there been any public evaluation of these policies' effects on procurement costs, to my knowledge.
-12
+Yet there is no public evidence that firms charge excessive oil price risk premiums, nor has there been any public evaluation of these policies' effects on procurement costs, to my knowledge.10

-Iowa, which is northeast of Kansas has not pursued an insurance policy as of the fall of 2016.
+Iowa, which is northeast of Kansas, has not pursued an insurance policy as of the fall of 2016.
 Iowa DOT officials told me that despite experiencing similar cost escalation, they were not interested in the policy.
-My interviews with both states' DOTs indicate that neither industry lobbying nor local economic or demographic factors played a role in Kansas' decision to adopt the policy and Iowa's decision not to.13 Other than the circumstantial preference of middle-management DOT officials following the bidding incident described above, there was included in the bitumen bid markup.
-I do not address the risk of losing an auction.
-Interviews I conducted with paving firm executives suggest that paving firms are risk-averse towards input costs but risk-neutral towards an individual auction.
-Paving firms participate in many auctions and treat them as a portfolio.
-While the risk of losing any given auction is idiosyncratic, oil price risk for the upcoming construction season is highly correlated across projects.
+My interviews with both states' DOTs indicate that neither industry lobbying nor local economic or demographic factors played a role in Kansas' decision to adopt the policy and Iowa's decision not to.11 Other than the circumstantial preference of

-11Adam et al. (2007)theorize that financially constrained firms are disincentivized from hedging when they can adjust output to reflect realized cost.
+8Adam et al. (2007)theorize that financially constrained firms are disincentivized from hedging when they can adjust output to reflect realized cost.
 In my setting, this cannot occur as output (road construction) is fixed.